Concept Of Chromophore-Auxochrome

 If any compound is colorful, some are visible green, some are visible blue, yellow, red, or any other color, then it is 100% sure that it will contain Chromophore.

-But it is not necessary that all the Chromophore groups give color.
+But not all the Chromophore groups need to give color.
 It means that it is not necessary that all the compounds which are Chromophore give color.

-Two conditions are necessary for Chromophore:- If either of the two is less then it will not be Chromophore.
+Two conditions are necessary for a Chromophore:- If either of the two is less then it will not be a Chromophore.

 1. chromophore must be present.